jimbobding/Bar-Hop-UK/readme.md

 ### Images

-- Images where all obtained through google searches.
+- Images were all obtained through google searches.

 ### Special Thanks

-- I want like to gove a special mention to all the people at Code Institute in particular the Tutor support team and my Mentor Aaron Sinnot.
+- I would like to give a special mention to all the people at Code Institute, in particular, the Tutor support team and my Mentor Aaron Sinnot.